JonJagger/cyber-dojo/readme.txt

 =====================================================
 From the review dashboard page click the download-zip button.

-If you want to do from within the actual server you will need the username and password info to SSH and SFTP.
+If you want to do it from within the actual server you will need the username and password info to SSH and SFTP.
 I will happily tell you it if you email me: jon@jaggersoft.com
 1. SSH onto the server